 Bequests are an effective way to support charities in the future.
 Designating a charity as a beneficiary of a will or trust promotes the legacy and future success of an organization, while preserving the donor’s use of assets during lifetime.
 Designating a charity as the beneficiary of a life insurance policy or retirement plan are also options for providing future support to an organization.
 Donors who have made bequests or other planned gifts may become members of the Rossmoor Scholarship Foundation Legacy Society if they inform us of their intentions.

-You can let us know of your beneficiary designation by using the Legacy Society Intention form.
+You can let us know of your intention by using the Legacy Society Intention form.

 A bequest generally refers to a transfer in a will or trust that will take effect at death.
 An individual can designate all, or a portion, of his or her estate to pass to charity at death.
 A bequest provides a means for a donor to support a charity through a potentially significant gift of property, while retaining the enjoyment of such property during life.